midlantica/LovelyBunchOfCoconuts/content/claims/tax_the_rich.md

 ---
-title: "Tax the Rich"
+title: 'Tax the Rich'
-claim: "Tax the Rich"
+claim: 'Tax the Rich'
-translation: "Punish success to fund inefficiency."
+translation: 'Punish success to fund inefficiency.'
 ---

 ## "Tax the Rich"